-The College will deliver on its core target of 85,987 Credits.
+The College will deliver on its target of 88,094 Credits.
+This comprises 83,336 core Credits, 1,617 Credits for deferred students as a result of Covid-19, and 3,141 Credits for Foundation Apprenticeships.
 Through this delivery the College will prioritise the delivery of Credits to support re-training and re-skilling and to support economic recovery, maximising full time places where demand is high, and continue to prioritise school engagement with senior phase school pupils.
-The College is committed to delivering 1,686 Credits as part of the SFC led 'Developing Scotland's Workforce' European Social Fund strategic intervention, focusing on higher level skills to meet regional and national skills needs in the growth sectors of Early Years and Childcare, Hospitality and STEM.
+The College is committed to delivering 2,493 Credits as part of the SFC led 'Developing Scotland's Workforce' European Social Fund strategic intervention, focusing on higher level skills to meet regional and national skills needs in the growth sectors of Early Years and Childcare, Hospitality and STEM.

-Quality, learning, teaching and participation
+High quality, learning, teaching and support